stranck/WeAreNumberOneButItIsAComputerVirus/README.md

        - Open a .txt with some text
        - Play "who did you expect?
 Sportaflop?" at very high volume
        - add ".robbierotten" to the extension of your files
+       - set http://nowlookatthis.net/ as default homepage in internet explorer and firefox
+       - Play original we are number one, but at every one a random payload start

     Randomly: